Cecil Hoskins: Steelmaking and steel section rolling mills

 Hoskins closed the Brisbane pipe plant and concentrated the manufacture of steel pipes at Alexandria.
 The land at South Brisbane had been the personal property of his father and it became part of his estate for distribution to his widow and children.

 Steel-making began at Port Kembla in early November 1931.
 Until then, steel ingots were railed from Lithgow for rolling in the new bloom mill.
 By April 1932, Hoskins could report that one of the two American-designed open-hearth steel furnaces and all the mills were in operation at Port Kembla.

-The last ingot of steel from the Lithgow works had already been made in September 1931, and soon afterwards work on demolishing the Lithgow open heath furnaces commenced.
+The last ingot of steel from the Lithgow works had already been made in September 1931, and soon afterwards work on demolishing the Lithgow open hearth furnaces commenced.
 For a time, ingots were railed from Port Kembla to Lithgow, and rolled into rails or billets in the old 27-inch mill, until the 36-inch mill was ready at Port Kembla.
 The last mill to go was the 10-inch mill; it and its building were dismantled, using its own overhead travelling crane running on a progressively shorter runway.

 In December 1931, the last steel was rolled at Lithgow, and all that remained of the company's operations there was a colliery.
 In January 1932, with demolitions complete, the last employees of the steelworks at Lithgow were laid off.
 The company's locomotives, 'Iron Duke', 'Koala', 'Possum', and 'Wallaby', and the locomotive-crane 'Eskbank' were the easiest of the Lithgow equipment to relocate.

 The 10-inch mill had been brought from Lithgow and was put into service temporarily.
 An American expert was brought out to rework the mill, and Hoskin's son, Kenneth Hoskins worked with him.
 A 13-inch continuous roughing stand was added and the old 10-inch section was reconfigured as 'cross-country' finishing stands.
-Most of the modified mill was electrically-powered, using two 30 year old 'Dick Kerr' motor-generator sets retrieved from a Sydney tramway sub-station.
+Most of the modified mill was electrically powered, using two 30-year-old 'Dick Kerr' rotary convertor sets retrieved from an a.c, to d.c. electricity sub-station in Sydney.
 The upgraded mill opened in January 1934.
 Although cobbled together with parts from various sources, it was a success.
 Once this mill was in service, the other mill relocated from Lithgow, the 20-inch mill, was taken out of service.

 The company also modified its bloom mill, so that it could roll slabs and narrow plates (for making spiral-wound pipes), as well as blooms.